 Welcome to the Dune Riders Pony Club!
 The United States Pony Club (USPC) is a nationally recognized non-profit teaching organization designed to help youth, ages 5-25, and adults learn to ride, care for, and train their horse (not just ponies!).
 As a club of the USPC, we are required to follow the highly-organized national rules.
 Although we are part of national and regional groups, our club is a locally-run volunteer group, dependent on our parents and families to run any and all activities, and guided by the interests and talents of our own members.
 Check out the USPC New Member Booklet: A Guide to Membership for as a helpful guide to understanding the USPC.
 Another helpful document is the Parent's Answer Book.

+MEMBERSHIP APPLICATION Membership Application or email District Commissioner for an online application & payment.
 The application should be filled out and sent to the District Commissioner along with a check made out to Dune Riders Pony Club with all dues (national, regional, local) included.
-This form is also now used for Horsemaster members.

 MEETINGS DRPC meetings are generally scheduled for the 3rd Monday of the month at 6:30 p.m. at Bethany Reformed Church in Sheboygan.
 Besides the meeting, there is an educational topic where more experienced members are expected to help instruct younger members.
 Or we bring in professionals to instruction all members and parents.
 Visitors are welcome to join us at one of our meetings to meet our members and see why Pony Club is so awesome!

 In addition to the unmounted meetings, there are many mounted meetings throughout the year.
 These clinics, held at local farms, are optional and conducted by outside instructors for a fee.
 We also have several mounted activities throughout the warmer months such as trail rides, cross country rides and mounted games.
 Access to a horse and trailer is beneficial to getting the most out of Pony Club.